harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

 prefer left-to-right flow, go with the pair of `>>` and `|>`.
 Just avoid mixing operators with different flow direction - that adds unnecessary burden to our brains.

-But where do we use function composition?
-Abstractly, they let us mix and match smaller functions to create a larger one.
-Remember that all functions in Elm are curried and can be broken down into functions that take only one argument.
-It means that we are given almost infinite possibilities for mixing and matching functions.
+But how are these operators useful?
+Abstractly, they let us mix and match smaller functions to create a larger one, giving us an almost infinite possiblity for creating new functions out of other ones.
 Practically, this gives us a lot of freedom when writing funtions.
 Let's get back to our example function.

 ```elm
 getFirstDigits : List Int -> List Int